MSI Launches New X570 Compatible Gaming Motherboards

 First up, we have the MEG X570 ACE.
 It offers everything you’d expect from an AM4 socket next-gen motherboard, namely PCIe 4.0 support with three x16 slots/two x1 slots/three M.2 storage slots, dual eight-pin connectors CPU power, and 14+2 VRM design.

 WiFi 6, Gigabit LAN, four DDR4 DIMMs, 7.1 Audio Boost HD, MSI proprietary Mystic and Light Infinity Mirror reflective LED arrangement also boost the board’s specs.
-Finally, MSI has placed a lot of emphasis on heat management by fitting a FROZR heatsink design with double ball bearings and Propeller Blade Technology, combined to an M.2 Shield FROZR setup in an extended heat pipe.
+Finally, MSI has placed a lot of emphasis on heat management by fitting a FROZR heatsink design with double ball bearings and Propeller Blade Technology, combined with an M.2 Shield FROZR setup in an extended heat pipe.
 Alongside this is the expected array of USB 3.1 Gen 2 ports, I/O shielding, and StoreMI.

-MSI is also shipping a beefed up MEG X570 Godlike edition with all the features of the ACE as well as 14+4+1 IR digital VRM, a dynamic status dashboard, Xtreme Audio DAC encoder, built in Killer xTend network switch, 10G Super LAN, Mystic Light Infinity 2, and a flashier overall design.
+MSI is also shipping a beefed-up MEG X570 Godlike edition with all the features of the ACE as well as 14+4+1 IR digital VRM, a dynamic status dashboard, Xtreme Audio DAC encoder, built-in Killer xTend network switch, 10G Super LAN, Mystic Light Infinity 2, and a flashier overall design.
 The Godlike is through and through a board for the overclocker and one we expect it to push AMD’s new Zen 2 architecture to the maximum.

 Beyond being able to make the most of AMD’s Ryzen 3000 series CPUs, they allow a degree of overclocking thanks in part to borrowing the FROZR heatsink tech from the MEG version on the Edge and Pro Carbon versions.
 The number of DDR4 DIMM is also matched on all three as is PCIe 4.0 support with two x16 slots and two PCIe 4.0 M.2 slots.

-The difference between them comes down to cooling tech variations, with the MPG X570 Gaming Plus being the most stripped down version aimed squarely at consumers who want a reliable motherboard free of all the bells and whistles.
+The difference between them comes down to cooling tech variations, with the MPG X570 Gaming Plus being the most stripped-down version aimed squarely at consumers who want a reliable motherboard free of all the bells and whistles.

 No word on pricing, release date, or an exact spec sheet, but logic dictates MSI should put them on sale shortly before or in tandem with the release of AMD’s Ryzen 3000 CPUs on July 7th.